malhuda/Megumin.love-PHP/README.md

 # The PHP version of this website is deprecated and no longer used and/or supported.
-Please refer to the NodeJS version @ master.
+Please refer to the [NodeJS version](https://github.com/robflop/Megumin.love/)

 >Original: https://megumin.love